Jainti Dass Saggar: Politics

 In 1936, Saggar was elected as a Labour Party councillor in Dundee, making him the first non-white local authority councillor in Scotland.

+Saggar was a founder member of the local Friends of India branch and a supporter of Indian Independence, who spoke of Gandhi's work to his local Dundee community.

 In 1939, he was instrumental in the selection of Krishna Menon as parliamentary candidate for Dundee.

 In the late 1930s, Saggar became involved in the debate about imports of cheap jute products from India that were undercutting the profits of manufacturers in Glasgow and the wages of local workers.
 He was part of a joint delegation of manufacturers and trade unionists that travelled to London to call for the British government to protect the British jute industry, claiming before he went that "as long as cheap labour in India, working under both British and Indian capital, went on increasing, the over production of cheap commodities would have a detrimental effect on Dundee."
 The matter was part of a wider debate in the 1930s in which British manufacturers and labour felt that their profits and wages might be being sacrificed for the sake of keeping the colonies happy.
 Saggar called for higher wages for Indian workers which would have had the effect of making their output more expensive and less of a competitive threat in Glasgow.

-He was one of the longest-serving members of Dundee Town Council.
+Saggar was one of the longest-serving members of Dundee Town Council.
+He defended his position in a November 1945 election (postponed from 1939 due to World War II), then again in May 1949 and in 1952.
+In 1954, Saggar was re-elected for the final time.
+Jean Saggar was also elected as Labour candidate in the Riverside Ward of the same election.

 Death and legacy

-Saggar died of an intracerebral haemorrhage on 14 November 1954 at the Royal Infirmary, Dundee.
+After a morning of seeing patients, Saggar collapsed and died of an intracerebral haemorrhage on 14 November 1954 at Dundee Royal Infirmary.
+His ashes were later interred with his wife at Balgay Cemetery.

 The Lord Provost of Dundee, William Hughes, paid tribute to him after his death, saying: "He was a man of compassion for everyone in need ... he came to Dundee from halfway across the world but no son of Dundee had greater love for its people or worked harder in their interest.
 Dundee is much poorer by his passing."

-Twenty years after his death, the Dundee Corporation named Saggar Street after him.
+In 1960, the Dundee Corporation named Saggar Street after him (formerly this has been Greenbank Rise).
 He had at one time supported the building of houses on this same site.
 In 1974, a public library was opened in memory of him and his brother.

-In 2015 his daughter, Kamala Stewart and her husband, John Stewart, published his biography, entitled Dr Jainti Dass Saggar – from Deharru to Dundee, with the help of their daughter, Rosemary McKnight.
+In 2015, his daughter Kamala Stewart and her husband, John Stewart, published his biography, Dr Jainti Dass Saggar – from Deharru to Dundee, with the help of their daughter, Rosemary McKnight.

+In 2020, the University of Dundee celebrated the creation of a Saggar Scholarship in his honour.